 Get Involved FAQs

-Celebrated twice a year (fall and spring), ArtWeek Boston is affordable fun for anyone with a creative sense of adventure.
+Now celebrated annually each spring, ArtWeek is affordable fun for anyone with a creative sense of adventure.
 A ten-day award-winning festival featuring unique and unexpected experiences that are participatory, interactive, or offer behind-the-scenes access to artists or the creative process, each ArtWeek event is a one-of-a-kind celebration that people won’t want to miss (especially since many are FREE although some range in price up to $50).
-Since fall 2013, ArtWeek has featured nearly 800 unique events involving more than 750 partners and the number keeps growing!
+Since fall 2013, ArtWeek has featured nearly 1000 unique events involving more than 900 partners and the number keeps growing!

-We have had over 750 partners host events over the past several years – and you can too!
-Small businesses, neighborhood groups, artists, chefs, designers, architects, public art mavens, students, nonprofits, historic sites, libraries, hotels and restaurants, schools … the list is endless!
-And a big change in 2015 was that a formal partner is no longer required (although we certainly encourage partnerships!) which makes it even easier to be part of ArtWeek.
+We have had over 900 partners host 1,000 events over the past several years – and you can too!
+Small businesses, arts organizations of all sizes, neighborhood groups, artists, chefs, designers, architects, public art mavens, students, nonprofits, historic sites, libraries, hotels and restaurants, schools … the list is endless!

 - Inviting the public to what is typically a closed rehearsal or offering a free pre or post-show talk-back discussion (without requiring tickets to the performance)

 - Hosting a hands-on workshop or demonstration (and it’s extra cool to host them in an unexpected place)